elastos/Elastos.DID.Method/Resolver/Elastos-DID-Resolver-Specification_en.md

 When the DID Query executes successfully, the response must contain a result member whose value is an object containing the following members:

+#### total

+The total number of document that meet the query conditions.

+#### start

+The start document position of the current results set.

 #### count

-The total unmber of document  that meet the query conditions.

-#### skip

-The number of documents to skip in the results set.

-#### limit

-The number of documents returned in the result set.
+The number of documents returned in the current result set.

 #### document